bitcrazed/hello-node/readme.md

 ## Installing

-Be sure to install `http-server` to serve the site:
+Be sure to install the node packages necessary to install `http-server` to serve the site:

-`npm install http-server`
+`npm install`

 ## Hosting the site